Kobudo

 1. Uniform and Equipment

-• Competitors may wear a clean, white karate gi, though it is not mandatory.
-Appropriate martial arts attire is acceptable, provided it is respectful and complies with event regulations.
+• Competitors may wear a clean white karate gi, but it is not required.
+Appropriate martial arts attire is acceptable, provided it is respectful and adheres to event rules.

-• Weapons: Only traditional Okinawan weapons are permitted, including:
+• Weapons: Only traditional Okinawan weapons are allowed, including:

 • Bo Staff